miamuso/Kraken/README.md

  I used HTML, CSS, JavaScript, and PHP for this project.

  ## Overview
  My process with this project was multistep.
-First, I protyped all the HTML, CSS and JavaScript
+First, I protyped all the HTML, CSS and JavaScript.
+You can see the live site from that here: https://kraken.superhi.com.

+ Then, I downloaded the blank starter Wordpress theme 'Underscores' and created my own theme with my custom HTML, CSS and Javascript on top of that.

+ This site is the homepage of a fictional coffee company.
+It includes the header, with a drop down, CSS/JavaScript nav, hoverable buttons, and responsive styling.

+ ## Additional Features
+ The additional features outside the design brief that I added here were:
+  ### 1.)
+Stamps
+   I added a JavaScript function that loops through an array of svg images and when the user clicks, it adds the svg image like a stamp to the page.
+When the user scroll, the 'stamp' disappears.

+   ### 2.)
+Animation
+    I added an animation of bubbles floating on the middle sections.